by mike in boston / @mikeinboston / email

 — John Lott (@LottOnBaseball) January 27, 2017

 The above tweet by the peerless John Lott has stuck with me since January.
 If the industry has “always” been exploitative then why has nothing been done to fix that problem?
-Most other trades have established pathways in to the craft that merge learning the basics, earning your credentials, and then the ability to distinguish yourself through hard work and talent.
+Most other trades have established pathways in to the craft that merge learning the basics, earning your credentials, with the opportunity to distinguish yourself through hard work and talent.
 People who want to be electricians or carpenters or massage therapists or illustrators know what they have to do to get certified and get hired.
 Yet journalism has “always”, according to at least one veteran writer, taken advantage of people’s desire to prove themselves by getting them to work for free.

 My hope is that this roundtable will give those aspiring to careers in sports media a frank assessment of what lies ahead.
 I’m also hoping managers who read this will take some of the feedback to heart to improve work conditions.
 (More than likely this will lead to people’s phones being audited again.)